Vogelmensch/scanner/paper/scanner-paper.typ

 == Repeat until we're stuck <iterate>

-To solve the problem, all we have to do now is applying `compare_and_fill` to all pairs of depths and sub-arrays iteratively until we found a solution, see @fill-loop.
-But how do we know whether we found a valid solution?
+To solve the problem, all we have to do now is applying `compare_and_fill` to all pairs of depths and sub-arrays iteratively until we find a solution, see @fill-loop.
+But how do we know whether a valid solution has been found?
 Consider the call to `update_sensor_data` in @compare-and-fill.
-With this call, all relevant input values are being updated after an assignment of `FULL` to a cell.
+With this call, all relevant input values are being reduced by one after an assignment of `FULL` to a cell.
 Thus, when a valid solution has been found, the entire input has to be zero.
 This is the exact condition we need to check in order to find a valid assignment.
 If, at one point, all cell-entries have been assigned to either `FULL` or `EMPTY`, and simultaneously, not all inputs are zero, then the assignment that has been found is invalid.

  However, by simply calling `compare_and_fill` repeatedly, we are not guaranteed to find a solution.
 This is due to the fact that `compare_and_fill` does not guarantee to fill out all cells.
 At some point during the iteration, we may get stuck.